 Founded as a public charity in 1997, the Greene County Foundation is a vital and sustainable organization that serves the Greene County community.
 A volunteer Board of Directors, whose makeup reflects the diversity of the communities it serves, governs the Foundation.
-The Foundation has over $11 million in assets, and since inception, has granted over $12 million.
-The Foundation has had a philanthropic impact in every school, town, city, and informal community in Greene County.
+The Foundation annually awards over a quarter million dollars in grants through fund payouts, competitive grants, and student scholarships and has made an impact in every school, town, city, and informal community in Greene County.

 The mission of the Greene County Foundation is to inspire individuals to engage in strengthening Greene County now and for generations to come.